"To deny our human rights is to challenge our very humanity." Madiba

 "Judges were impressed by Migrants At Work's impact and achievements, especially with a very small budget.
 The organisation is filling a pressing gap in access to information and rights-based support, at a time when Trade Unions are facing a tremendous amount of pressure.
 The Community Integration Awards commends Migrants At Work's inclusive and dynamic response to Covid-19, adapting the project to respond to pressing needs on the ground.
 In the context of more migrants and BAME workers being driven into exploitation, working at the forefront of the pandemic and at great risk, this work becomes only more important."
 (Community Integration Awards judges,2021)

-The EU delegation in the UK
+The EU delegation to the UK

 "MaW has been drawing our and the Network's attention to pertinent issues with regard to EU citizens and their family members.
 This was largely done in the context of the implementation of the EU-UK Withdrawal Agreement, but also beyond.
 We continue to look forward working with Migrants at Work both to map any systemic issues around the implementation of the Withdrawal Agreement (applications, exercising of rights granted by the Withdrawal Agreement)."